nmarus/docker-swarm-ansible/README.md

 **Load Balancer and SSL**

-While Traefik can be configure to do SSL offloading, I find the better approach is to make use of a AWS Application Load Balancer (ALB).
-The advantages to this is that it can do the SSL offloading, as well as distribute traffic between each of you Traefik router nodes.
+While Traefik can be configured to do SSL offloading, often a better better approach is to make use of an AWS Application Load Balancer (ALB).
+The advantages to this is that it can do the SSL offloading as well as distribute traffic between each of your Traefik router nodes.

 For each domain you wish to host Docker applications under:

 1. Create a AWS Route 53 DNS domain and assign it as the name server from your domain registrar.
 2. Create a AWS ALB and specify each one of your Traefik Nodes (Docker Managers) as targets.
-3. Apply Healthchecks to the ALB so that it can determin if a specific host is up or down.
+3. Apply Healthchecks to the ALB so that it can determine if a specific host is up or down.
 4. Add your SSL cert (or optionally a wildcard cert if hosting multiple apps on the same domain) to the ALB
 4. In your Route 53 DNS Domain, create DNS CNAME records to point the application(s) name to you ALB. (i.e `www.mydomain.com`, `file.mydomain.com`)
 5. Alternatively, if you are hosting all your applications for a domain in Docker Swarm you can create a DNS CNAME wildcard record (i.e. `*.mydomain.com`) and point that at your ALB.
 The advantage to this is that you will not need to create individual Route 53 records each time you add a new application.
 However, this assumes that all application records are under the same domain.